 - Group 4: All others including friends or unmarried partners

 There are tax-free State allowances on inheritances (not life-time gifts) for members of the different groups as follows:

 Group 1 inheritors under the age of 21 can have an additional deduction of €3,990 for each year they are under 21, restricted in total to €47,858 per recipient.

 There are further reductions where the recipient is physically or mentally disabled depending on the recognised degree of disability.

 Relief for main home

 Succession tax rates vary from 7.65% to 34%.
-The tax liability is subject to multipliers based on the pre-existing wealth of the recipient, which can take the highest effective rate of tax to about 80%.
+The tax liability is subject to multipliers based on the pre-existing wealth of the recipient, which can take the highest effective rate of tax to just below 82%.

 Autonomous Communities (AC)

 The Autonomous Communities (ACs) can vary the State rules in the taxpayer's favour.
 The State allowances and reductions apply in the first instance provided that the relevant conditions have been fulfilled.
 Any enhancement to the State allowances and reductions granted by the AC will then replace the State deductions, again providing any additional conditions imposed by the AC are fulfilled.